-Colour is vitally important when doing business.
+Colour is vitally important in business.
 It is the first visual impression and most instantaneous method of communication for conveying your marketing message.

 The power of colour is something that most people are unaware of.
 Still, the fact is, very few people are unaffected by it.
 Colour affects people in many ways depending on age, gender and ethnic background.
 Specific colours or groups of colour tend to evoke a similar reaction from most people.
 This is how colour can be of used to help improve sales and create loyal customers for your business.